dahalh/gallery-api/README.md

-# api for ecommerce admin cms
+# api for photo gallery admin cms

 This is the repository for the gallery front end app